bioidiap/bob.db.biosecurid.face/README.rst

  BiosecurID Database
 =====================

-This package contains the access API and descriptions for the `BiosecurID Database `_.
+This package contains the access API and descriptions for the BiosecurID Database.

 You would normally not install this package unless you are maintaining it.
 What you would do instead is to tie it in at the package you need to **use** it.